 This exercise is a great one to do throughout your day, and it only takes a minute or two of your time total!
 It also helps you get a deeper stretch than doing it on your own.
 You can do this sitting or standing, and pretty much anywhere you’re at.
 Just don’t try to do this type of neck stretching and driving at the same time!

-Here’s how you do an assisted forward neck stretch:
+To do an assisted forward neck stretch: